|

 you not to put in an ozone purification system, aside from

-the fact that you don't want ozone being produced while the
+want ozone being produced while the

 bathers, especially children, are using the spa.
 The